-Drying and curing your cannabis properly will affect the levels of THC and CBD in your buds, the flavour and quality of smoke or vapor.
+Drying and curing your cannabis properly will affect the levels of THC and CBD in your buds, the flavor and quality of smoke or vapor.

 It’s a super important step to be patient with.

-Don’t end up with buds that are weak in potency, lack flavour or have a harsh smoke.
+Don’t end up with buds that are weak in potency, lack flavor, or have a harsh smoke.

 The NUMBER ONE reason you should properly dry and cure your buds is mold.